Zvartnots Cathedral: Excavations

 The remaining ruins of Zvartnots were uncovered at the beginning of the twentieth century.
 The site was excavated between 1901 and 1907 under the direction of Khachik vardapet Dadian uncovered the foundations of the cathedral as well as the remains of the catholicosal palace and a winery.
 The excavations furthermore revealed that Zvartnots stood on the remnants of structures that dated back to the reign of Urartian king Rusa II.

 Design

 Zvartnots was designed according to a centrally planned, aisled tetraconch layout.
 The interior of the mosaic-decorated church was built in the shape of a Greek cross (tetraconch), with an aisle encircling this area, while the exterior was a 32-sided polygon which appeared circular from a distance.

 Many scholars accept the 1905 reconstruction by Toros Toramanian, who worked on the original excavations and who proposed that the building had three floors.
 Others, such as Stepan Mnatsakanian and A. Kuznetsov, have disputed or rejected entirely his rendering.
 They instead have offered alternative plans.
 Kuznetsov, for example, contended that Toramanian's plan was "illogical from a construction perspective" and insisted that the technical expertise at the time did not correspond to the bold design as conceived by Toramanian.

-Some sources claim that the Zvartnots cathedral is depicted upon Mount Ararat in a relief on Sainte-Chapelle in Paris.
-However, this is not very likely, as the fresco was painted more than 300 years after the destruction of the church.